dimiterbak/intro_to_ai_for_devs/dotnet/README.md

-# .Net Version of Workshop
+# Introduction to AI for .Net Devs

 ## Prerequisites